cotsapaslab/jlim/README.md

 ```

 #### Backward compatibility to JLIM 1.0 and 2.0:
 Previous versions of JLIM required a pre-computed permutation file to run JLIM.
 We still support this mode to allow users to have full control of permutation with the `--perm-file` option.
 The `--ref-ld` option supports the downloadable reference panels new to v2.5 as well as reference LD files prepared by `fetch.refld0.EUR.pl` script in previous JLIM versions.
 If the `--maintr-ld` or `--sectr-ld` option is omitted, the reference LD will be assumed.
-See the [backward compatibility section](https://github.com/cotsapaslab/jlim/blob/master/BackwardCompatibility.md) for the further details on how to prepare input data.
-The following set of commandline options will replicate the behaviors of previous versions of JLIM:
+See the [backward compatibility section](https://github.com/cotsapaslab/jlim/blob/master/BackwardCompatibility.md) for further details on how to prepare input data.
+The following set of command line options will replicate the behaviors of previous versions of JLIM:

 ``` r
 run_jlim.sh --maintr-file examples/MS/MS.1.160697074.160933065.txt \